Develop

 Updated: Aug 19, 2024

-Crash due to a NullPointerException
+Crash due to a NullPointerException in Java Voice SDK library

-in the native Java Voice SDK library.
+Some users of Voice SDK v46 have reported seeing a crash originating due to a NullPointerException in the native Java Voice SDK library.
 The unity package linked below provides a patch for Voice SDK v46.

 Limited access to Microphone/Lip sync issue with Avatar2 and Voice SDK

-script to handle mic input while also providing mic access to Voice SDK.
+Voice SDK has an abstract class that allows other scripts to record the microphone and share the stream with Voice SDK.
+The example script LipSyncMicRef.cs implements the mic sharing script base class, allowing the Avatar2 LipSyncMicInput script to handle mic input while also providing mic access to Voice SDK.
 This should fix the issue of the Voice SDK losing mic access on Idle as well as the end-user’s Avatar not showing mic lip sync movements.
-If your application has any other scripts that may be using the microphone, create your own child of MicBase.cs
+If your application has any other scripts that may be using the microphone, create your own child of MicBase.cs in order to fix any issues that may be encountered.

 To solve this issue in v42, follow these steps:

-to your AppVoiceExperience (VoiceService) prefab. - Link
+2. Add LipSyncMicRef to your AppVoiceExperience (VoiceService) prefab.

-. - Test the results.
+5. Test the results.

-error returned
+NameResolutionFailure error returned

-For Android apps, set internet access as required in your Unity app’s project settings to avoid a NameResolutionFailure
+For Android apps, set internet access as required in your Unity app’s project settings to avoid a NameResolutionFailure.

 In Unity’s Edit > Player project settings window, the Internet Access drop-down list must be set to Require.

-when R8 Minify is used
+Crash due to a NullPointerException when R8 Minify is used

 Shrinking code using R8 for android apps removes references to classes that are referenced using reflection.
 For this reason, it’s necessary to configure the project so that it keeps certain packages that are accessed this way.